menu icon

 Leftover Tahini Sauce?
 Try These Recipes!

-It's no secret that we LOVE tahini sauce, so here are a few recipes to drizzle it on if you have leftovers after making Moroccan carrots.
-We also love drizzling it onto homemade lemon dill hummus.
+Extra tahini sauce is not a bad problem to have 😉 Here are a few recipes to drizzle it on if you have leftovers after making these Moroccan carrots.
+I also love drizzling it onto homemade lemon dill hummus!

 • Harissa roasted sweet potatoes drizzled with tahini sauce on a plate.